Bovine somatotropin: Human health

 The effect of rBGH on human health is an ongoing debate, in part due to the lack of conclusive evidence.
 A few of the most debated issues include:

 Insulin-like growth factor 1 (IGF-1) is a hormone found in humans that is responsible for growth promotion, protein synthesis, and insulin actions over the lifecycle.
 The hormone has been shown to influence the growth of tumors in some studies and may be linked to the development of prostate, colorectal, breast, and other cancers.

 IGF-1 is also found in milk.
 Previous research has proposed an increase of IGF-1 in rBST-treated cows, but this claim is currently not substantiated.
 In addition, no current evidence shows that orally consumed IGF-1 is absorbed in humans and the dietary amount is negligible when compared to what the body produces on its own.
 "IGF-1 in milk is not denatured (inactivated) by pasteurization.
 The extent to which intact, active IGF-1 is absorbed through the human digestive tract remains uncertain."

 The American Cancer Society has reviewed the evidence concerning IGF-1 in milk from rBST-treated cows, and found that: "While there may be a link between IGF-1 blood levels and cancer, the exact nature of this link remains unclear.
 Some studies have shown that adults who drink milk have about 10% higher levels of IGF-1 in their blood than those who drink little or no milk.
 But this same finding has also been reported in people who drink soy milk.
 This suggests that the increase in IGF-1 may not be specific to cow's milk, and may be caused by protein, minerals, or some other factors in milk unrelated to rBGH.
 There have been no direct comparisons of IGF-1 levels in people who drink ordinary cow's milk vs. milk stimulated by rBST.
 At this time, it is not clear that drinking milk, produced with or without rBST treatment, increases blood IGF-1 levels into a range that might be of concern regarding cancer risk or other health effects.
 IGF-1 concentrations are slightly higher (to variable degrees, depending on the study) in milk from cows treated with rBST than in untreated milk.
 This variability is presumed to be much less than the normal range of variation of IGF-1 in cow's milk due to natural factors, but more research is needed."

-Research is supportive of milk supplying vital nutrients used in childhood development.
 As of 2014, evidence does not link rBST-treated milk with adverse health outcomes for children.
 Several studies have looked at the relationship between type 1 diabetes mellitus and infant feeding.
 Environmental triggers that may elicit an autoimmune reaction is the mechanism in which is being studied.
 Some studies have shown early exposure to bovine milk may predispose an infant to type 1 diabetes, whereas other studies show no causality.